Factbox-Jordan security trial sheds light on palace intrigue

 Both men have pleaded not guilty.

-Here is what we know about a case that exposed faultlines in Jordan’s royal family.
+Here is what we know about a case that has exposed faultlines in Jordan’s royal family.

 MILITARY COURT

-Authorities want a quick secret trial in a special military court, saying public hearings would compromise national security.
+Authorities wanted a quick secret trial in a special military court, saying a public hearing would compromise national security.

-The defence could call Hamza as a witness but the court is unlikely to allow that, judicial sources say.
+The court’s dismissal of a defence request to call witnesses, including Hamza, has speeded up the trial. [nL2N2OD14Q]

 Hamza, the half-brother of King Abdullah, avoided punishment after pledging allegiance to the king, defusing the crisis that had led to his house arrest.